mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 The easiest way for Spark jobs to access application logs is to configure Log4j console appender, wait for application termination and use ```yarn logs -applicationId [applicationId]``` command.
-Unfortunately it is not feasible to terminate long running Spark Streaming jobs to access the logs.
+Unfortunately it is not feasible to terminate long-running Spark Streaming jobs to access the logs.

 I recommend to install and configure Elastic, Logstash and Kibana (ELK stack).
 ELK installation and configuration is out of this blog post scope,